alfnielsen/redux-saga-area/README.md

 - produce (comes from the [immer](https://github.com/immerjs/immer) project).

 This is called a `reducer` in normal redux.
 A reducer takes the current state an and action and return the next state.
-A `procuder` takes a proxy of the state an and action and dont return anything.
-In the producer you can mutate the proxy state called a `draft` and immer will calcalute the next state from the `draft` proxy.
-(Immer will also make the next state immutable, ensuring the principles of redux)
+A `procuder` takes a proxy of the state an and action and don't return anything.
+In the producer you can mutate the proxy state called a `draft` and [immer](https://github.com/immerjs/immer) will calculate the next state from the `draft` proxy. ([Immer](https://github.com/immerjs/immer) will also make the next state immutable, ensuring the principles of redux)

 - fetch

-In redux-area the are a specialized addFetch that generate 3 actions (a request, success and failure).
+Redux-area has a specialized `addFetch` method, that generate 3 actions (a request, success and failure).
-This is simply to enable less code writing and to group this commen functionality.
+This is simply to enable less code writing and to group this common functionality, that does servser/api calls.

-Combined with 'omitting' and 'interception' this can radically simplefy the code needed.
+Combined with 'omitting' and 'interception' this can radically simplify the code needed.

 ## Example